 David Nepomuceno – First Filipino to compete in Olympics

+Having defeated Catalon at the 1924 National Championships, David Nepomuceno was selected as the sole representative for the Olympic Games in Paris, France.
+He was the first-ever Filipino to represent the Philippines.
 The Philippines joined the IOC (International Olympic Committee in 1918).
-Unfortunately, David failed to qualify past the first round of the 100 and 200m.
+Nepomuceno was accompanied to Paris by Dr. Reginio Ylanan.
+Unfortunately, David Nepomuceno failed to qualify past the first round of the 100 and 200m.

 However, David was the victor in the 200m (straight race), defeating Catalon.